vrobert78/upsun-chrome-headless-demo/blog/blog.md

 Three mounts are defined: one is generated during the build process `/run`, while `/screenshots` and `/pdfs` will be the writable directories that our generated files will be saved to.

+A `cron` job is also defined to clear the contents of `/screenshots` and `/pdfs` every thirty minutes.

 ```yaml
 name: nodejs